+odt ai soylow rot odet ledto I ord of CHACINIC (possessry to pro Mont donrodating animals from

-Depredation Condition: Lethal take for wolves in the act of CHASING (necessary to prevent depredating animals from inflicting death or injury to livestock or damaging agricultural products or resources)
+Depredation Condition: inflicting death or injury inflicting death or injury to livestock or damaging agricultural products or resources) ural products or resources)

-Phase 1, 2,3 1 &2 3
+Phase 1, 2,3 1 &2 င

 First Name Last Name Allowed by state/fed agents Limited duration permit for lethal take may be issued to producer or agent on private or public land based on a prior depredation event (your livestock or in area) - requires reporting, and investigation demonstrating evidence to justify act.
 Allowed by a producer (or agent) without a permit on private and public lands, permissible for producers to take action on wolves when chasing - requires reporting, and investigation demonstrating evidence to justify act.

-Matt Barnes 2 3 2
+Matt Barnes 2 8 2

-Donald Broom 2 1 1
+Donald Broom 2

-Jenny Burbey 1 1 1
+Jenny Burbey 1

 Bob Chastain 2 3 2

-Renee Deal 1 1 1
+Renee Deal 1

 Adam Gall Absent Absent Absent

-Dan Gates 1 2 1
+Dan Gates 2

 John Howard Absent Absent Absent

 Francie Jacober 3 3 2

-Lenny Klinglesmith 1 1 1
+Lenny Klinglesmith 1

 Darlene Kobobel 4 4 4

-Tom Kourlis 1 1 1
+Tom Kourlis Į.

-Brian Kurzel 2 3 2
+Brian Kurzel 5 3 2

-Hallie Mahowald 1 1 1
+Hallie Mahowald Į. 1 Į.

-Jonathan Proctor 3 3 3
+Jonathan Proctor 8 3 3

 Gary Skiba 3 3 2

-Steve Whiteman 2 3 2
+Steve Whiteman 2 8 2

-Total aumo an the objection (4.
-2. or 2) 44 44

-t/no objection (1, 2, or 3) 14 14 14
+Total support Total support/no objection (1, 2, or 3) 14 14 14

+Total objections (4 or 5) ins (4 or 5) 1 1

-the "Impac Voting refle includes co encourag ons (4 or 5) language relevant to each item is in ct-Based Management Framework." ects this additional language, which onsiderations such as exploring and ging non-lethal techniques before additional considerations proposed by the SAG.
-1
+Additional It the "Impact Voting refler includes co encouragii lethal and an Additional language relevant to each item is in the "Impact-Based Management Framework."
+Voting reflects this additional language, which includes considerations such as exploring and encouraging non-lethal techniques before lethal and additional considerations proposed by the SAG.

-Consensus scale:
+Consensus scale: scale:

-1 Enthusiastically support
+Enthusiastically support

 2 Support

-3 Can abide by or live with; do not object
+ဧ Can abide by or live with; do not object

 4 Object

 5 Strongly object